intarchboard/draft-use-it-or-lose-it/draft-iab-use-it-or-lose-it.md

 through the use of other defensive techniques.
 The techniques listed here might not prevent ossification on their own, but can make active use more effective.

 ### Cryptography

-Cryptography can be used to reduce the number of middlebox entities that can participate in a protocol.
-Using tools like TLS ensures that only authorized participants are able to influence whether a new protocol feature is used.
+Cryptography can be used to reduce the number of middlebox entities that can participate in a protocol or limit the extent of participation.
+Using TLS or other cryptographic tools can therefore reduce the number of entities that can influence whether new features are usable.

-Permitting fewer protocol participants reduces the number of implementations that can prevent a new mechanism from being deployed.
-As recommended in
-{{?PATH-SIGNALS=RFC8588}}, use of encryption and integrity protection can be used to limit participation.

-For example, the QUIC protocol {{?QUIC=RFC9000}} adopts both encryption and integrity protection.
-Encryption is used to carefully control what information is exposed to middleboxes.
-For those fields that are not encrypted, QUIC uses integrity protection to prevent modification.
+{{?PATH-SIGNALS=RFC8588}} recommends the use of encryption and integrity protection to limit participation.
+For example, encryption is used by the QUIC protocol {{?QUIC=RFC9000}} to limit the information that is available to middleboxes and integrity protection prevents modification.

 ### Invariants